gurelx/OOP_Projects/Final_Project/readme.md

 ### The Vehicle module:
 Derive a class called Vehicle from the ReadWritable abstract base class in milestone 3.1.

-A Vehicle class should be able to store a license plate with a maximum of 8 characters, a make and model with an unknown length of more than two characters and a parking spot number that is an integer value.
+A Vehicle class should be able to store a license plate with a maximum of 8 characters, a make and model with an unknown length of minimum of two characters and a parking spot number that is an integer value.

 ### The Vehicle class implementation:
 > When implementing the methods of the class, you are responsible to recognize if a member function can change the state of the Vehicle or not. (i.e. if it is a constant function or not or if the arguments of a function are constants or not)